tomkerkhove/promitor/docs/metrics/labels.md

 - `subscription_id` - Id of the subscription.
 - `resource_group` - Name of the resource group.
 - `instance_name` - Name of the instance, if applicable.

+## Metric dimension labels

+Metrics support specifying a dimension which will be scraped in Azure Monitor.

+Every metric value will be reported under the configured metric name, but a label for the dimension and it's respective value will be added.

 ## Scraper-specific labels